dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 ### Paths and Directories

 The Linux file system is organized as a tree.
-The top level directory is called the *root directory* and denoted by `/`.
+The top level directory is called the *root directory* and is denoted by `/`.

 Every file and directory on the system has a *path* that describes its place in the file system tree.
 An *absolute path* gives the position of the object relative to the root.
 For example, the path